You already know how important YouTube is for business if you’re here. Let’s check out our guide on how to become a better YouTuber.

 Evergreen content is great.
 It doesn’t need updating and pulls traffic lifelong.

 But unfortunately, people search and crave much more.

-If you’re amongst the first ones to upload updated content in your domain, you’ll be searched and clicked significantly more.
-That’s the point in taking the first-mover advantage.
+If you’re among the first to upload updated content in your domain, you’ll be searched and clicked significantly more.
+That’s the point of taking the first-mover advantage.

-But where to look for what is trendy can be tricky for the newcomers.
+But where to look for what is trendy can be tricky for newcomers.

-Google takes the benefit of its search engine data and presents you with Google Trends.
-You can search for the popular YouTube search terms for any time span in every location.
+Google benefits from its search engine data and presents you with Google Trends.
+You can search for the popular YouTube search terms for any period in every location.

-It keeps you relevant with the market and possibly high in the search results.
+It keeps you relevant to the market and possibly high in the search results.

 Quora is a get-answers-to-anything platform.
 And it’s rising in popularity.
 Currently, there are 300 million people on board this social network.
 You will find intellectuals to idiots, all sharing their wisdom on Quora.